S-Limbu/sql-projects-portfolio/practice/analysis/11_flag_high_value_orders_analysis.md

 ## 💡 Why This Insight Matters

-- Helps prioritize high-value orders for quicker shipping or manual verification.
+- Helps **prioritize high-value orders** for quicker shipping or manual verification.

-- Allows teams to target premium customers with tailored incentives or loyalty programs.
+- Allows teams to **target premium customers** with tailored incentives or loyalty programs.

-- Improves reporting and dashboard clarity by grouping orders into meaningful tiers.
+- Improves reporting and dashboard clarity by **grouping orders into meaningful tiers**.

 ---